Eviction for Possession

 If the litigation remains uncontested:

-Litigation costs are the expenses necessary to process a lawsuit and primarily cover third-party fees, postage, and supplies.
+Litigation costs are in addition to Attorney Fees and are the expenses necessary to process a lawsuit and primarily cover third-party fees, postage, and supplies.
 Costs vary by County.

 -Filing Fee, including e-portal fee $190